jordanhudgens/rails-hello-world-lab/README.md

 ## Testing

-The RSpec/Capybara test suite currently is not passing, to run the tests, run the command ```bundle exec rspec```, you will have passed the lab when the test is passing.
+The RSpec/Capybara test suite currently is not passing, to run the tests, you will have passed the lab when the test is passing.

 ## Instructions